tjohann/ambient_tracking_with_raspi/Documentation/knowledge_base.md

 BMP180 modul
 ------------

 For valid temperature i add a BMP180 module.
-There're different versions outside.
+There\'re different versions outside.
 Choose the one you like.
 To activate it i added

 Path via i2c or iio: